Casablanca (2019 film)

-Casablanca also known as Kasablanka, is a 2019 Egyptian action thriller film directed by Peter Mimi.
+Casablanca also known as Kasablanka, is a 2019 action thriller film directed by Peter Mimi.
 The movie revolves around three friends Omar al-Murr, Orabi, and Rashid who form a gang called the "Sea Burglars."
 Their mission to rob ships.
 Set against a backdrop of excitement and suspense, the film takes viewers on a thrilling journey as the trio navigates the dangerous world of piracy and heists.

 Plot summary

 In the context of World War II, the film unfolds in the bustling city of Casablanca.
 The trio's criminal activities lead them to confront the Mob after a large cargo of diamonds is stolen.
 As tensions rise and loyalties are tested, the Sea Burglars find themselves entangled in a web of danger and intrigue.